wireless-nomad/NHS_data_collection/README.md

 # NHS Data Collection

 This repository contains a collection of Python scripts designed to collect various free NHS data.
-The scripts use public APIs and web scraping techniques to gather information on different aspects of the NHS, including hospital performance, drug prices, waiting times, and more.
+The scripts use public APIs and web scraping techniques to gather information on different aspects of the NHS.
 ## Table of Contents

 - [Getting Started](#getting-started)